lukejones/delete-twitter-likes/README.md

 ### The script doesn't work!

-Feel free to put in a GitHub issue or pull request to resolve it.
+Twitter may [rate limit](https://www.cloudflare.com/learning/bots/what-is-rate-limiting) you after deleting a number of likes automatically.
+The only resolution is to wait a little while to run the script again.
+If you find any other bugs, please submit an issue or pull request for a fix.

 ## Thanks